Army Ranks (Enlisted and Officers, Lowest to Highest)

-The US Army maintains a long-standing tradition dating as far back as 1775 when the first companies of "riflemen" were formed by the Continental Congress.
-The branch went on to see notable and extensive combat actions in many of America's commitments including the Revolutionary War, the War of 1812, the Civil War, World War 1, World War 2, the Korean War, the Vietnam War, Grenada, Panama and the Gulf War of 1991.
-More recently, US Army personnel have been involved as part of the War in Afghanistan and the 2003 Invasion of Iraq.
-The branch is regarded as one of the most powerful in the world based on recent combat experiences, current equipment and training doctrine.
+The United States Army remains one of the most powerful forces in the world based on recent combat experiences, equipment and training.The United States Army maintains a long-standing tradition dating as far back as 1775 when the first companies of 'riflemen' were formed by the Continental Congress.
+The branch went on to see notable and extensive combat actions through many of America's commitments including the Revolutionary War, the War of 1812, the American Civil War, World War 1, World War 2, the Korean War, the Vietnam War, Grenada, Panama and the Persian Gulf War.
+More recently, U.S. Army personnel have been involved as part of the War in Afghanistan and the Invasion of Iraq.

 NOTE: The Five Star rank is generally reserved for wartime but is also bestowed as an honorary rank.

 Considering a career in the United States Army?
 Then also consider United States Army small arms currently in use and United States Army aircraft currently in use for more information on available equipment.